Olympus: a benchmarking framework for noisy optimization and experiment planning: Supplementary information

 \subsubsection{Color mixing BOB}

 This dataset consists of colors prepared by mixing varying amounts of 5 colored dyes (red, orange, yellow, blue, green).
 The parameters represent fractions of each dye used in a mixture.
 The target is the normalized green-like RGB value [0.16, 0.56, 0.28].
-Experiments are performed using the Bayesian Optimized Bartender (BOB).
-This dataset consists of 241 measurements performed with an N9 robotic arm from North Robotics.
+This dataset consists of 241 measurements performed using the Bayesian Optimized Bartender (BOB). \cite{Roch:2020}